Conrad Janis

 Conrad Janis (February 11, 1928 – March 1, 2022) was an American jazz trombonist and actor who starred in film and television during the Golden Age Era in the 1950s and 1960s, and continued acting right up until 2012.
 He played the role of Mindy McConnell's father Frederick in 53 episodes of Mork & Mindy, and appeared in many guest-starring roles on several notable television shows throughout the 1970s, 1980s, and 1990s, such as the sitcoms Maude, The Golden Girls, and Frasier.
+He competed in a NASCAR Grand National Series race in 1954, finishing 39th at the Linden Airport.
+Janis was part of an amateur sports car group and competed under the false name J. Christopher in the race to maintain his amateur status.

 Early life

 Janis was born in Manhattan on February 11, 1928.
 His father, Sidney, was an art dealer and writer; his mother, Harriet (Grossman), was also a writer.
 He had one brother, Carroll.
 Janis successfully auditioned as an actor for a road company at the age of 13 and consequently spent the next two years with them.
 He also began doing radio voice work during this time.

 Career

 Film and television

 Janis secured a role in the play Dark of the Moon during its pre-Broadway run, in which he was spotted by a Hollywood talent scout.
 He stayed with the production when it ran in New York City, consequently making his Broadway debut in March 1945.
 He then made his film debut later that year as Ronald Stevens in the film Snafu.
 Next Janis played Johnikins in Margie (1946) with Jeanne Crain.
 He starred in the film noir The Brasher Doubloon with George Montgomery the following year.

 Janis's work on television included starring in "Fit to Kill" on The Web on November 19, 1950.
 He played the eldest son Edward on the sitcom Bonino in 1953.
-He subsequently appeared in an episode of Get Smart as a KAOS agent, guest-starred as a dance marathon emcee on The Golden Girls, and appeared in the sci-fi sitcoms Quark and Mork and Mindy.
+He subsequently appeared in an episode of Get Smart as a KAOS agent, guest-starred as a dance marathon emcee on The Golden Girls, and appeared in the sci-fi sitcoms Quark and Mork & Mindy.
 He was also featured in The Buddy Holly Story and the Goldie Hawn / George Segal comedy The Duchess and the Dirtwater Fox.
 Janis made a brief appearance as himself in the jazz bar scene of Nothing in Common.